TrioXpert: An Automated Incident Management Framework for Microservice System: Experiments

 \name consistently outperforms all ablated variants on both datasets, demonstrating the necessity of each component.
 Notably, $\mathcal{A}1$ and $\mathcal{A}2$ suffer from incomplete modality coverage, confirming the value of multimodal input.
 The AD result of $\mathcal{A}2$ is undefined due to the lack of timestamp granularity in textual data alone, highlighting the importance of numerical signals for temporal localization.

-$\mathcal{A}3$ shows a marked drop across all tasks, indicating that the MoE-based collaborative reasoning is more robust than a monolithic LLM under multimodal input load.
-Similarly, $\mathcal{A}4$ and $\mathcal{A}5$ degrade due to the absence of critical support mechanisms for resolving expert disagreement and mitigating hallucinations.
+$\mathcal{A}3$ shows a marked drop across all tasks, indicating that the multi-expert collaborative reasoning is more robust than a monolithic LLM under multimodal input load.
+Similarly, $\mathcal{A}4$ and $\mathcal{A}5$ degrade due to the absence of support mechanisms for resolving expert disagreement and mitigating hallucinations.